Lost in Translation (webtoon)

 Lost in Translation (also stylized as LOST in TRANSLATION) is an English language webtoon written and illustrated by Jjolee.
-It was first published in WEBTOON's self-publishing section Canvas since July 21, 2017 and has been republished as one of the platform's "official" webtoons (WEBTOON Originals) since February 14, 2020.
+It was first published in WEBTOON's self-publishing section Canvas on July 21, 2017 and has been republished as one of the platform's "official" webtoons (WEBTOON Originals) since February 14, 2020.
 Set in South Korea, the webtoon follows the struggles of a rookie K-pop boy group, with particular focus on one of its members who is forced to take on a controversial persona for the sake of boosting the group's popularity.

-As of March 2021, Lost in Translation garnered 545.4 thousand subscribers, 3.3 million likes and a rating of 9.72.
+As of March 2021, Lost in Translation has garnered 545.4 thousand subscribers, 3.3 million likes and a rating of 9.72.

 Plot

 25-year-old K-pop idol Ahn Jae-won, a.k.a.
 Wyld, is a member of the rookie group Mayhem.
 Unbeknownst to his mother and to his co-members, he is being tormented by the group's boss who coerces him to take on a fake controversial persona in order to boost the group's popularity.
 As he quickly becomes, in the public eye, Mayhem's "bad boy" who is seemingly caught in successive scandals, Jae-won has to endure the suffering masked by the glamour of their rising fame while fearing he might soon become his own false persona.

 The plot of Lost in Translation can de subdivided into the following story arcs: